Site Search

 Enjoying a quick coffee break

-Although born in Kent and largely brought up in London, Anna is a bit of a wild Celt being of Irish, Scottish and Welsh extraction.
-During her childhood, she spent many unconventional yet magical school holidays travelling around Eastern Europe and some off the map destinations in a battered old car and on a shoe string with her mother, older sister, Cecilia, and her inspiring maiden teacher aunts, Minny and Della.
+During her childhood, she spent many unconventional yet magical school holidays travelling around Eastern Europe and some off the map destinations in a battered old car and on a shoe-string with her mother, older sister, Cecilia, and her inspiring maiden teacher aunts, Minny and Della.
 It is these experiences that have led to her life long love of travel and adventure.
-After leaving school, Anna studied English Literature and Classics at Leeds University before joining the national charity, Help the Aged, as a graduate trainee.
-Promoted to senior press officer, she organised many major fundraising and gala events involving high profile celebrities and the late Princess Diana, who at that time was the charity’s patron.

-After an impromptu meeting with renowned British explorer, Colonel John Blashford-Snell, OBE, Anna accompanied him on an expedition to Nepal, and today remains a trustee and director of his charity, The Scientific Exploration Society (SES).
-She is also a Fellow of the Royal Geographical Society, and continues to take part in tough scientific expeditions to remote corners of the world.
-The most bizarre of these, documented by BBC television, was when she and the Colonel led an expedition to the remote Wai Wai tribe in Guyana in order to bring them a grand piano for their mud hut church.
-Anna will be off on another SES expedition to measure the ears and footprints of pygmy elephants in Borneo in September 2008.
+She is also a Fellow of the Royal Geographical Society, and continues – time permitting – to participate in tough scientific expeditions to remote corners of the globe.
+The most bizarre of these, documented by BBC television, was when she and the Colonel led an expedition to the remote Wai Wai tribesmen in Guyana in order to bring them a grand piano for their mud hut church.
+More recently Anna took part in another remote SES expedition to discover the origins of the pygmy elephants of Sabah in Borneo.